wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

             PowerAuthErrorCodes.PROTOCOL_UPGRADE -> Log.d(TAG, "Error code for error that occurs when protocol upgrade fails at unrecoverable error.")
             PowerAuthErrorCodes.PENDING_PROTOCOL_UPGRADE -> Log.d(TAG, "The operation is temporarily unavailable, due to pending protocol upgrade.")
             PowerAuthErrorCodes.TIME_SYNCHRONIZATION -> Log.d(TAG, "Failed to synchronize time with the server.")
         }
+        // Process additional information
+        when (t.additionalInformation) {
+            BiometricErrorInfo.BIOMETRICS_FAILED_WITH_NO_VISIBLE_REASON -> {
+                // Application should display error dialog after failed biometric authentication.
+This is relevant only
+                // if you disabled the biometric error dialog provided by PowerAuth mobile SDK.
+            }
+        }
     }
     is ErrorResponseApiException -> {